S.J. Runyon Law Corporation

 Criminal Lawyer

-Sarah regularly defends clients charged with a range of offences from first degree murder, manslaughter, drug trafficking offences to lower-level offences including property offences, and breaches of administrative court orders.
+Sarah regularly defends clients charged with a range of offences including first- and second-degree murder, manslaughter, drug trafficking offences and sexual assaults.

-Sarah previously clerked for several Justices of the British Columbia Supreme Court.
+Upon graduation, Sarah clerked for several Justices of the British Columbia Supreme Court.
 She is a former Fulbright Scholar and continues to publish material in leading Canadian law journals and takes particular pride in acting as intervenor counsel with various not for profit organizations around the province.

 Notable Cases